WangHongshuo/Wear_santa_hat-opencv-qt/README.md

+# Wear Santa Hat
-# Wear santa hat based on opencv and qt
+- This project based on opencv and qt.
 ## Introduction: ##
 It was very hot recently, so I decided to write one with the help of OpenCV face detecter and trained model data (haarcascade_frontalface_alt2.xml).
 The face detecter in OpenCV occupies a lot of memory, but it's hard for me to make a face detecter by myself.
 I will make a simple one when I'm free.